 Communication channels

 There should be two kinds of communication channels: internal and external.
+I am looking to make this as simple as possible for consumers (in the final product – prototype is different).
+I understand that security needs to be taken into consideration – this could be taken care of by using a physical button to establish initial connection to avoid username/passwords etc…

+I described setup procedure in the motor controller description.
+Login/password will be send to the device once during setup procedure.

 Internal channel

 Internal channel is used for communication between various devices inside client’s network.
-For example, room controller can operate motor controller via Wi-Fi connection or client can access the status page via http channel between mobile phone and room controller.
+For example, room controller can operate motor controller via Wi-Fi (Direct wifi or on client’s wifi network- setup?
+What about using bluetooth LE or ANT+? – doesn’t require any setup?) connection or client can access the status page via http channel between mobile phone and room controller.

+I propose to use client’s WiFi network.
+Other technologies are also possible, but will require additional hardware and software development.
+There are protocols like ZigBee or Z-wave that are designed for this purpose, but my meaning is that they are too advanced for your purpose.

 This channel shouldn’t have any security restrictions.
 It is supposed that anybody who have access to the client’s network, can operate the blinds.
+How is the room controller connected to the client’s wifi?

+During installation procedure, service person connects room controller via wired network cable and uses configuration application to send client’s WiFi network name/login to the room controller.

 It is possible however to restrict access to the room controller and/or other components of blind control system via network management policy (by creating restricted ‘guest’ account, etc.)